hyoo-ru/mam_mol/readme.md

 }
 ```

-In both variants the compiler would verify existence of the property and accordance of the signature.
-In normal mode you don't need to work with fields of the object directly, so all definable properties
+In both variants the compiler would verify the existence of the property and correspondence of the signature.
+Normally you don't need to work with fields of the object directly, all definable properties
 are public and can be safely overloaded.

 Details about viewers and `view.tree` language: [$mol_view](view).

 ## Lazyness

-[$mol_view](view) implements lazy rendering. [$mol_scroll](scroll) is watching scroll's position and suggest to the embedded components about the view height. [$mol_list](list) knowing about the view height and minimal sizes of the embedded components, it excludes from rendering process the components that is not got into viewport for sure.
-And all other components can suggest it about their minimal size through `minimal_height` property.
+[$mol_view](view) implements lazy rendering. [$mol_scroll](scroll) watches scroll position and suggests the view height to embedded components. [$mol_list](list) knows the view height and minimal sizes of the embedded components, it excludes components definitely outside viewport from rendering.
+And all other components report their minimal size through `minimal_height` property.

 ```
 $my_icon $mol_view
 	minimal_height 16
 ```

-At the result it come out than opening any window occur while instant time.
-It's independent of output data size.
-And since data would not be rendered, then any requests would not be proceeded.
-It's allowed us to download them partly, when they are needed.
-That features are possible due to reactive architecture, that are penetrated all layers of application.
+As the result opening of any window occurs instantly.
+It's independent from output data size.
+And since data would not be rendered, any requests would not be proceeded.
+This allows us to download them partly, when they are needed.
+Such a feature is possible due to reactive architecture, that penetrates through all layers of the application.

 ## Reactivity

-Unlike the control-flow architectures, in $mol was implemented the data-flow architecture.
-All applications are described as a set of classes, having properties.
-Every property is described as some function from another property (and properties of another classes too).
-Properties, to which were appealed while function processing were saved as dependencies of our property.
-In case of changing their values, all dependant on them properties would be invalidated cascaded.
-And appealing to non relevant property would lead to its pre-actualization.
+Unlike control-flow architectures, $mol implements the data-flow architecture.
+All applications are defined as a set of classes having properties.
+Every property is defined as some function from another property (and properties of another classes too).
+Properties, which were called while processing a function are saved as dependencies of current property.
+When their values change, all dependent properties would be invalidated cascading.
+Calling a non relevant property would lead to its pre-actualization.

-In this way the whole application at the execution stage represents a huge tree of dependencies, at the root of the tree is located the special property, which in case of invalidation would actualize itself automatically.
-And as any property always knows, whether something depends from it or not, then it is given a simple and reliable mechanism of controlling lifecycle of objects - they creates if the dependence appears and are destroyed when nothing depend from it.
-It's solved two fundamental problem: resources leaks and cache invalidation.
+In this way the whole application at the execution stage represents a huge tree of dependencies, with a special property at the root of the tree, which in case of invalidation would actualize itself automatically.
+And as any property always knows, whether something depends on it or not, then it is given a simple and reliable mechanism of controlling lifecycle of objects - they are created when dependence appears and are destroyed when nothing depends on them.
+This solves two fundamental problems: resources leaks and cache invalidation.

 Besides, the reactive architecture allows us to abstract code elegantly from asynchronous operations.
-If the function can't return value at once, it can throws the `Promise`, it is marked part of the tree as "waiting of results".
-When the result would be retrieved - it could be inserted into property directly and application would be reconstructed for the new state.
+If the function can't return value at the moment, it can throw `Promise` and is marked as part of the tree as "waiting of results".
+When result is retrieved, it can be inserted into property directly and an application would be reconstructed for the new state.

 ```typescript
 namespace $ {